dapperstats/gendrendr/README.md

 ## Status: Experimental, Active Development

-The `gendrendr` package is currently being actively developed, and is an early stage of package construction.
+The `gendrendr` package is currently being actively developed and the API is evolving.

 ## Installation